441 Sutton Rd, Majura ACT 2609

 In response, Transport Industries Skills Centre Inc. (TISC) has developed a course that is designed to assist Dangerous Goods transport companies across Australia meet their legal obligations as well as enhancing their preparedness to respond to transport emergencies whatever the situation.

-The program has the full support of Dangerous Goods industry peek bodies such as Canberra Regions Oil Industry Emergency Response Group (CROIERG), the National Bulk Tanker Association (NBTA) state Emergency Service agencies as well as the Australasian Fire and Emergency Service Authorities Council (AFAC).
+The program has the full support of Dangerous Goods industry peek bodies such as Canberra Regions Oil Industry Emergency Response Group (CROIERG), the National Bulk Tanker Association (NBTA), state Emergency Service agencies as well as the Australian and New Zealand Council for fire and emergency services (AFAC).

 The course has been designed to develop the skills of Emergency Response Advisers, Specialist Responders, Response Team Members and/or Response Team Leaders who work for companies that move dangerous goods by road transport.
 The course deals specifically with petroleum products and those chemicals commonly transported in bulk by road such as fertilizer.